Imagination Technologies

-Imagination Technologies Limited is a British semiconductor and software design company owned by Canyon Bridge Capital Partners, a private equity fund based in Beijing that is ultimately owned by the Chinese government.
-With its global headquarters in Hertfordshire in the United Kingdom, its primary business is in the design of PowerVR mobile graphics processors (GPUs), neural network accelerators for AI processing, and networking routers.
-The company was listed on the London Stock Exchange until it was acquired in November 2017 by Canyon Bridge.
+Imagination Technologies Group Limited is a British semiconductor and software design company owned by Canyon Bridge Capital Partners, a private equity fund based in Beijing that is ultimately owned by the Chinese government.
+With its global headquarters in Kings Langley, England, its primary business is in the design of PowerVR graphics processors (GPUs) for AI processing.
+The company was listed on the London Stock Exchange until it was acquired by Canyon Bridge in November 2017.